getampt/docs/ampt-cli/interactive-shell.md

 A permanent environment is a long-lived environment to host your app.
 Common names for permanent environments are `prod`, `staging`, `qa`, and `dev`.

-If a script named `cloud:build` is defined in package.json, it will be run before deploying.
+If a script named `ampt:build` is defined in package.json, it will be run before deploying.

 ## `import [FILENAME] [--overwrite]`